Travel Guide: Cuban Christmas

-The U.S. placed an embargo for almost all exports to Cuba in 1962.
+Cuba is a dictatorship so this was not a decision I made lightly.
+The U.S. placed an embargo on almost all exports to Cuba in 1962.
 Since then Cuba has become a land locked in time.
-Havana is only a 40 minute flight from Miami and 90 miles from Key West.
+So even though Havana is only a 40 minute flight from Miami and 90 miles from Key West it is decades away in time.
 The U.S. is a natural trade partner and the impacts of the embargo and the fall of the Soviet Union are very visible.
+Corruption and limited resources plague the beautiful island nation.
 When I moved to Florida for work last year I was determined to make the most of the experience.
-The thought of flying cross-country to go home for Christmas during peak travel for just a few days did not appeal to me.
-So I opted to do something more fun.*
+So that coupled with the thought of flying cross-country to go home for Christmas during peak travel for just a few days did not appeal to me.
+I opted to do something that would scratch my adventure itch.*

 *Once I had confirmed my parents and grandmother would survive the holidays without me.

 You are probably vaguely aware of an embargo that meant Americans could not go to Cuba, then President Obama said they could, then President Trump revoked the option: That is sort of correct.
 What the embargo means for us Americans is that it is illegal for an American to go be a normal tourist in Cuba.
 You may have heard of some of the special exemptions you can travel under.
 I have heard often, even from Americans in Cuba, they were under the impression the Cuban government had imposed those rules (That is not true).
 The U.S. does not allow Americans to spend money that goes directly to the government.
 This means you will get to explore a side of Cuba you might not have sought out under other circumstances